-The major selling point of rotary laser level is that they have better visibility and dramatically longer range compared to your stands line laser level.
+The major selling point of a rotary laser level is that they have better visibility and dramatically longer range compared to your stands line laser level.
 It is those aspects and the fact that you can rotate the beam, often through a remote control without having to move it, that are a major boon for outdoor work.
-However while you could spend endless hours reading reviews and trying to find the best rotary laser level for your needs, we have gathered up our top picks.
+However, while you could spend endless hours reading reviews and trying to find the best rotary laser level for your needs, we have gathered up our top picks.

-Rotary Laser Level Comparison
+Rotary Laser Levels Comparison

-|Topcon RL-H5A Self Leveling Horizontal Rotary Laser with Bonus||Prime||Buy Now|
+|Topcon RL-H5A Self Leveling Horizontal Rotary Laser with Bonus||Prime||View Details|

-|DEWALT DW079LR 20v MAX Rotary Laser, Red||Prime||Buy Now|
+|DEWALT DW079LR 20v MAX Rotary Laser, Red||Prime||View Details|

-|Johnson Level & Tool 99-026K Self Leveling Rotary Laser System||Prime||Buy Now|
+|Johnson Level & Tool 99-026K Self Leveling Rotary Laser System||Prime||View Details|

-|Bosch Exterior Self-Leveling Rotary Laser Kit||Prime||Buy Now|
+|Bosch Exterior Self-Leveling Rotary Laser Kit||Prime||View Details|

-|CST/berger RL25HCK Rotary Laser Complete Kit||Prime||Buy Now|
+|CST/berger RL25HCK Rotary Laser Complete Kit||Prime||View Details|